Haged-M/Haged-M/README.md

 Here are some highlights of my work:
 - [📱 Expenses Tracker](https://github.com/Haged-M/expenses-tracker): A Flutter app to manage and track expenses with automated light/dark themes.
-- [📱 Expenses Tracker](https://github.com/Haged-M/Quiz_App): A Flutter app to deliver an engaging and interactive way to test your knowledge on any device.
+- [📱 Quiz App](https://github.com/Haged-M/Quiz_App): A Flutter app to deliver an engaging and interactive way to test your knowledge on any device.
-- [📱 Expenses Tracker](https://github.com/Haged-M/Meals): A Flutter app to provid step-by-step instructions and recipes to help you create delicious meals effortlessly.
+- [📱 Meals](https://github.com/Haged-M/Meals): A Flutter app to provid step-by-step instructions and recipes to help you create delicious meals effortlessly.

 ---